nygctech/PySeq2500/README.md

 # Basic setup of HiSeq

-The following code takes a picture from each of the cameras, splits each image into 2, saves all 4 images, and writes a metafile.
-Images and metafile are saved in the directory set in `hs.image_path`.

 ```python
 hs.l1.set_power(100)                #Set green laser power to 100 mW
 hs.l2.set_power(100)                #Set red laser power to 100 mW